wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 - Add our virtual Environment to [VSCode](https://code.visualstudio.com/).
 - Integrate our dev dependencies with the editor.
-  - *Flak8*
+  - *Flake8*
   - *Black*
   - *Pytest*

-Before we start, make sure you have installed [VSCode](https://code.visualstudio.com/), added the [Python](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) extension and that you have followed and/or understood the [fist part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1) of this article.
+Before we start, make sure you have installed [VSCode](https://code.visualstudio.com/), added the [Python](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) extension and that you have followed and/or understood the [first part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1) of this article.

 ## Setting Up Poetry on VSCode

-A few days have passed since the first part, so it may be a good idea to check for new versions of the dependencies we installed.
+A few days have passed since the first part, so it may be a good idea to check for new versions of our dependencies.
 Open your terminal and navigate inside your project folder and type the `poetry update` command:

 ![poetry update](img/update.png)